neilpeterson/talk-terraform-workshop/03-terraform-expressions/README.md

 **b.** The container instance needs to be created inside of the resource group that is also defined in the configuration.

-To solve this, you can use consume the name from the **azure_resource_group** resource, and interpolate the value in the container instance configuration.
+To solve this, you can use consume the name from the **azure_resource_group** resource, and insert the value in the container instance configuration.

 Replace the contentes of **main.tf** with the following configuration.